-*cue violins and Dean Martin singing* "On an Evening in Roma" I grab this bag of frozen Seviroli frozen Cheese Ravioli and consider this for dinner - heck how hard can it be to boil some water and heat some bottled spaghetti sauce?
+Cue violins and Dean Martin singing "On an Evening in Roma".
+I grab this bag of frozen Seviroli frozen Cheese Ravioli and consider this for dinner - heck how hard can it be to boil some water and heat some bottled spaghetti sauce?
 The picture on the bag sure looked appetizing, if the product sucked, I could just eat the bag.

-So I boil some water, kinda followed the directions, heated some bottled pasta sauce, added some ground beef and some herbs and spices - come on, admit it, who doesn't doctor bottled sauces?
+So I boil some water, kind of followed the directions, heated some bottled pasta sauce, added some ground beef and some herbs and spices - come on, admit it, who doesn't doctor bottled sauces?
 The wife comes home to a dinner that will go down as a great one in memory.
 The pasta simmered for about 10 minutes - longer than recommended but I never follow directions that much in the kitchen - look where just "going for it" has gotten Emeril?
 I simmered the ravioli's until they puffed into little pillows of heaven filled with molten cheese - good thing I worked out today because the saturated fat content is enough to send any cardiologist to the ICU.

-I ladled on a splatter of my doctored up pasta sauce, poured a glass of merlot and had a surprisingly great meal at home and didn't have to tip some schmo at a restaurant where I have to wait for bad service, pay double the amount for dinner and triple or better the amount for a glass or 3 or wine that set the whole thing off as something worth writing about.
+I ladled on a splatter of my doctored up pasta sauce, poured a glass of merlot and had a surprisingly great meal at home and didn't have to tip some schmo at a restaurant where I have to wait for bad service, pay double the amount for dinner and triple or better the amount for a glass or 3 of wine that set the whole thing off as something worth writing about.

-If you're a fan of Italian - I'm not really as like "Mexican" I think it's comprised of the same 4 or 5 ingredients mixed in different orders and shapes - plus that Italian girl I dated for awhile left me years ago and I never was successful "finding America" if you will, then consider giving this Seviroli Cheese Ravioli a try - it's not like a weekend in Rome, but taste and calories enough to make you wonder if you went there.
+If you're a fan of Italian - I'm not really as like "Mexican" I think it's composed of the same 4 or 5 ingredients mixed in different orders and shapes - plus that Italian girl I dated for a while left me years ago and I never was successful "finding America" if you will, then consider giving this Seviroli Cheese Ravioli a try - it's not like a weekend in Rome, but taste and calories enough to make you wonder if you went there.
 UFP.